 Angel Tree (coordinated by the BUMC Outreach Committee, December)

 Last Minute Toy Store Support (coordinated by the BUMC Outreach Committee, December) The “Last Minute Toy Store”, is a county-wide mission program for families in underserved communities.
-IGNITE youth and others volunteer each year at the “Last Minute Toy Store,” helping to organize gifts, clean up the area, and carry gifts to the participants’ cars as needed.
-Several adults from the church serve lunch one day for the volunteers there.
+Many persons volunteer each year at the “Last Minute Toy Store,” helping to organize gifts, clean up the area, and carry gifts to the participants’ cars as needed.
+Watch for information each December for the current year weblink to sign up to volunteer.